RedPitaya/Documentation/appsFeatures/multichannel/multichannel.rst

 .. [#f1] Exact measurements will be provided in the future.

 .. [#f2] Depending on the board model there can be either 16, 19, or 22 GPIO pins.
-Check the :ref:`Gen 1 <rp-board-comp-gen1>` or :ref:`Gen 2 <rp-board-comp-gen2>` comparison table for more information.
+Check the :ref:`Original Gen <rp-board-comp-orig_gen>` or :ref:`Gen 2 <rp-board-comp-gen2>` comparison table for more information.

 .. [#f3] Through the microBUS connectors.